 The market is discussed in the collection of Prints by J. R. Smith and Buildings in the Town & Parish of Halifax.

-See Old Market Gaol
+See Storage of gunpowder and Old Market Gaol

 |site search by freefind|